codio/site/source/docs/classes/unitmanagement/settings-info/reset-unit.html.md

 **This option will destroy all student work.**

-In the event that a unit in your course/classes is updated and, for some reason, you cannot use the [Upgrade course](/docs/classes/unitmanagement/upgradecourse) option, you can reset it so **all** students, including those who have already started the unit, are updated with the new unit.
+In the event that a unit in your course/classes is updated and, for some reason, you cannot use the [Update course](/docs/classes/unitmanagement/upgradecourse) option, you can reset it so **all** students, including those who have already started the unit, are updated with the new unit.

 You can reset the unit for all your students by selecting either